 The tester also says more match points along the band’s attachment seam would be helpful.
 The supplied yardage requirements are generous.
 This one-piece bodice design without side seams is intended for user-quilted fabrics, so almost any fabric type is suitable.
+Found out how to select an appropriate batting for this jacket in “Choose the Right Batting for Quilted Garments.”
 The pattern calls for snap closures, but buttons would offer more style variations.
 A creative hack is to place the buttons on the left and right plackets.
 Then add a layer to the band facing to conceal the buttons, making the jacket truly reversible.
 Our seamstress recommends the following:

 - Cut fabric rectangles large enough to fit the pattern pieces before quilting.

 - Bind the armscye seams toward the sleeve, not toward the body, for a smooth finish.

 As this jacket is intended to be reversible, choose inner and outer textiles that are comfortable to wear against the skin.